“He doesn’t seem that bothered when other kids tease him.”

 As a parent with learning and thinking differences, I see things in my kids that I know I’ve passed down to them and wish fervently that I hadn’t.
 RSD is one those things.
-It’s hard for me to watch Benjamin feel things as intensely as I do.
+It’s hard for me to watch my son feel things as intensely as I do.

 Still, it’s true.
 I do know how to help him.

-Knowing how little things can sting has often helped me figure out why Benjamin reacts to things that nobody else thinks is a big deal.
+Knowing how little things can sting has often helped me figure out why my son reacts to things that nobody else thinks is a big deal.
 Things other people don’t even notice.

-I’m often able to see what’s at the core of why Benjamin is upset, even when my husband doesn’t.
+I’m often able to see what’s at the core of why my son is upset, even when my husband doesn’t.